Knee Replacement Facts & the Alternative Therapies Available

 - Knee Pain sufferers with ONLY one knee involvement.

 - Patients with good overall health (meaning they don’t have other health conditions).

 - Those with severe Osteoarthritis and no inflammatory disorders such as rheumatism

-Several criteria must be met such as severe knee degeneration, severe osteoarthritis, severe pain and severe limitation in mobility and function in addition to having an overall all good health.
+According to published research, a patient shall meet several criteria before knee replacement surgery.
+A patient must have severe knee degeneration, severe osteoarthritis, severe pain, and severe limitation in mobility and function before getting a knee replacement.
+Also, pain should be in an overall good state of health.
 If one or more of these criteria is missing, you may be better with conservative treatment to aid complications after surgery.

-A randomized controlled trial conducted among 100 moderate-severe knee osteoarthritic patients over the span of 12 months.
-The researchers divided the group into two; patients who underwent the TKR surgery with 12 weeks of rehabilitation and another group who were treated conservatively with chiropractic, physiotherapy, nutritionists and dietetic care.
+A randomized controlled trial was conducted among 100 moderate-severe knee osteoarthritis patients over 12 months.
+The researchers divided the group into two; patients who underwent knee replacement surgery with 12 weeks of rehabilitation and another group treated conservatively with chiropractic, CSC physiotherapy, nutritionists, and dietetic care.
 The study found that the patients who underwent surgery felt a great reduction in their pain.
-However, in the long run, the TKR (knee replacement surgery) patients were suffered from more adverse effects as compared to the group who chose the conservative method.
+However, the TKR (knee replacement surgery) patients went through more adverse effects in the long run than the group who chose the conservative method.

-People must understand that TKR surgeries are not a “go-to” option, but rather “I have no other choice” option.
-It lasts for 10-20 years so; wait until you are 65 or older.
-Undergoing a TKR at a young age can be very disabling towards your activities of daily living and can eventually be crippling.
+People must understand that replacement knee surgeries are not a “go-to” option but rather an “I have no other choice” option.
+It lasts for 10-20 years, so; wait until you are 65 or older.
+Undergoing a knee replacement at a young age can be very disabling towards your daily living activities and can eventually be crippling.
 Opt for it if and only if you have to get it, and even then, get multiple medical opinions.
-Take care of your knees always go for the conservative approach initially.
-Your body will love you for it.
-Our centers offer the best knee pain treatment, visit us today and compare non-operative options to knee replacement surgery before you opt for TKR (knee replacement surgery).
+Our centers offer the best knee pain treatment; visit us today and compare non-operative options to knee replacement surgery before you opt for knee replacement surgery.